Regular readers and friends will know right away that when it comes to heroes, Ashar thinks they don’t come any better than James Bond.

 Interestingly, Daniel Craig is the first actor to portray Bond who was born both after the film franchise started and after the death of writer Ian Fleming.
 And when he was first signed to be Bond, people asked him if he wanted to die his hair, because the idea of a “blonde Bond” was so unpopular!

-Sarah’s side fact: Daniel Craig’s favorite soccer team is Liverpool F.C. in the Premier League.
-Sarah’s is Manchester United, but she loves her favorite Bond anyway.
+Ashar’s side fact: Daniel Craig’s favorite soccer team is Liverpool F.C. in the Premier League.
+Ashar’s is Manchester United, but she loves her favorite Bond anyway.

 All about Timothy Dalton